mikrono/tModLoaderWiki_kr_ko/Starting-a-modded-server.md

 You can type this number in your internet browser to navigate to the router webpage.
 You'll need the password to login, which is typically displayed on a sticker somewhere on the physical router device.
 It is recommended to change this password if possible to increase security.
 It is possible your internet provider did this for you, if you do not know the password you'll have to call them and discuss how you can retrieve it.
 You'll likely have to reset the router, so make sure to remember the password next time.

 ### Starting server on Windows
-The tML installation should've come with several .bat files, including:
+The tModLoader installation should've come with several .bat files, including:
 1. `start-tModLoaderServer.bat`
     1. Launch a server normally, people with the server IP and port can join the server.
 1. `start-tModLoaderServer-steam-friends.bat`